FATIGUE OR TIREDNESS

 WHAT TO TEST

-Often un underlying medical conditions can be the cause, and this needs to be meticulously investigated and treated.
-First thing, a general physical examination by a physician including a Blood pressure check and calculation of Body Mass Index (BMI) is recommended.
+Often an underlying medical condition can be the cause, and this needs to be meticulously investigated and treated.
+First thing, a general physical examination by a physician including a blood pressure check and calculation of Body Mass Index (BMI) is recommended.

-Lab investigations should include a Complete Blood Count, Blood Sugar, Tests for Thyroid, Liver and Kidney function, Lipid profile, Vitamin D, and Vitamin B12.
+Lab investigations should include a Complete Blood Count (CBC), Blood Sugar, Tests for Thyroid, Liver and Kidney function, Lipid profile, Vitamin D, and Vitamin B12.
 Additionally, an ECG with a Stress test (TMT- Treadmill test) is also advisable.

 HEALTH SOLUTIONS FOR CHRONIC FATIGUE

 Tests help to rule out conditions like anemia, hypothyroidism, diabetes, or other medical conditions present which can be appropriately treated.

 However, if these are ruled out and no underlying health disorder is found, the diagnosis of Chronic Fatigue Syndrome is usually made.
 The solutions lie in taking a holistic approach and working on multiple aspects of daily life and routine-